Can taking too much B12 kill you?

 Significance of elevated cobalamin (vitamin B12) levels in blood

-Those high levels aren’t a sign of B12 toxicity or overdose.
-They are side effects.
+So, can vitamin B12 kill you?
+As we can intuitively grasp, these high levels aren’t a sign of B12 toxicity or overdose.
+They are side effects of the underlying disease.

 Why Are People Reporting Symptoms of Too Much B12?

-We’ve come across online discussions where people complained about symptoms they attributed to B12 toxicity, overdose or reactions to B12 shots.
-They mentioned weakness on one side, nightmares, dizziness, anxiety, insomnia, restlessness, numbness, nausea, muscle spasms, tingling, itching, acne, psoriasis, eczema, leg cramps, heart palpitations, hair loss, blurred vision, and not being able to concentrate or to stand noise.
+We’ve come across online discussions where people complained about symptoms they attributed to vitamin B12 overdose, toxicity, or reactions to B12 shots.
+They mentioned weakness on one side, nightmares, dizziness, anxiety, insomnia, restlessness, numbness, nausea, muscle spasms, tingling, itching, acne, psoriasis, eczema, heart palpitations, leg cramps, blurred vision, hair loss, and not being able to concentrate or to stand noise.

-That’s right – they are the symptoms of B12 deficiency.
-People fail to recognize that many of the reported symptoms come from B12 deficient people (many due to pernicious anemia) who are supplementing.
+Indeed, these are the symptoms of B12 deficiency itself.
+People fail to recognize that many of the reported symptoms of B12 supplements come from individuals with B12 deficiency or pernicious anemia.
 Often, their disease is only diagnosed at the end stage, and many of the reported reactions to B12 are consistent with the disease itself.

 Another problem is allergies and sensitivities.